catalyst-cloud/catalystcloud-price-comparison/README.md

 Making apples to apples comparisons between different cloud providers is very difficult, because each one offers instances with varying vCPUs, RAM, SSD space and HDD space.

-As an attempt to provide a clearer price comparison between compute service prices, I've used the [multiple linear regression](https://en.wikipedia.org/wiki/Linear_regression) to "[normalise](https://en.wikipedia.org/wiki/Normalization_(statistics))" the pricing of compute instances across different cloud providers.
+As an attempt to provide a clearer price comparison between compute service prices, I've used the [multiple linear regression](https://en.wikipedia.org/wiki/Linear_regression) to "[normalise](https://en.wikipedia.org/wiki/Normalization_(statistics))" the pricing of general purpose compute instances across different cloud providers.

 In essence, **If every cloud provider offered the same size compute instances, how expensive would they be?**